 - 8. Accessory dwelling units, attached and detached. - a.
 Development and use standards - One attached or-one detached accessory dwelling unit may be permitted in conjunction with an existing or proposed dwelling on lots zoned for single-family or multifamily residential use. - ii.
 The floor area of an attached or detached accessory dwelling unit shall not exceed one thousand two hundred square feet. - iii.
 An additional five percent of lot coverage above that established for the underlying zoning designation shall be allowed for accessory dwelling units only for lots of ten thousand square feet or less and where there is an existing single-family residence. - iv.
 An accessory dwelling unit may be permitted on the same lot as a junior accessory dwelling unit. - v.
-Except as provided herein, attached and detached accessory dwelling units shall comply with the development standards of the underlying zone and/or overlay zone, and all other ordinances, regulations, and policies, applicable to the development of residential dwelling units. - vi.
-No lot coverage limitation, front setback, minimum open space requirement, or minimum lot size requirement shall preclude the development of an accessory dwelling unit that is at least eight hundred square feet in area with side and rear setbacks of not less than four feet, provided that all other development standards are met. - vii.
-Except as provided herein, attached and detached accessory dwelling units shall comply with all local building and fire code requirements, as appropriate.
+Except as provided herein, attached and detached accessory dwelling units shall comply with the development standards of the underlying zone and/or overlay zone, and all other ordinances, regulations, and policies, applicable to the development of residential dwelling units.

-- viii.
+- vi.
+Any accessory dwelling unit that is created by new construction, including additions to existing structures, that does not comply with the setbacks established by the underlying zoning designation or overlay zone shall be limited to the height limits specific in California Government section 65852.2(c)(2)D. - vii.
+No lot coverage limitation, front setback, minimum open space requirement, or minimum lot size requirement shall preclude the development of an accessory dwelling unit that is at least eight hundred square feet in area with side and rear setbacks of not less than four feet, provided that all other development standards are met. - viii.
+Except as provided herein, attached and detached accessory dwelling units shall comply with all local building and fire code requirements, as appropriate. - ix.
 Accessory dwelling units shall not be required to provide fire sprinklers if they are not required for the primary residence.
-The construction of an accessory dwelling unit shall not trigger a requirement for fire sprinklers to be installed in the existing primary dwelling. - ix.
+The construction of an accessory dwelling unit shall not trigger a requirement for fire sprinklers to be installed in the existing primary dwelling. - x.
 Projects solely proposing the development of an accessory dwelling unit shall be exempt from public right-of-way dedication and improvement requirements.